ChidumamAmadi-Obi/Smart-Lamp/README.md

 # Smart-Lamp

-A Raspberry Pi Pico based smart lamp that learns user behavior to predictively control lighting using motion, ambient light, and time of day.
+An ESP32 based smart lamp that learns user behavior to predictively control lighting using motion, ambient light, and time of day.

 ## ✨ Features